Statutes & By-laws

 1.1 An international non-profit making association is hereby formed.
 The association is named ‘Fédération Européenne du Commerce Chimique’ – ‘European Association of Chemical Distributors’, in abbreviated form: ‘Fecc’ and hereinafter referred to as ‘the Association’.
-The Association will be governed by the provisions of Title III of the law of 27 June 1921 on non-profit making associations, foundations and non-profit making international associations.
+The Association is governed by the provisions of the Companies and Associations Code applicable to international non-profit associations.

-1.2 The head office of the Association is established in the Brussels region.
-At present the office is established at Rue du Luxembourg 16B, Brussels, Belgium.
-The Board of the Association can decide by simple majority of its members to transfer the office to any other location in Belgium.
+1.2 The head office of the Association is established in the Brussels-Capital Region.
+To the full extent permitted by law, the Board can decide to transfer the office to another location in Belgium.
 The new location must be published subsequently in the Belgian Official Gazette.

 1.3 The Association is formed for an unlimited period.